 - What do you typically do during a meeting focusing on refinement?

 - Facilitating a meeting on Product Backlog refinement

 The scrum guide states:

 The Scrum Team decides how and when refinement is done.
-Refinement usually consumes no more than 10% of the capacity of the Development Team.
+Refinement usually consumes no more than 10% of the capacity of the Developers.

-Vague items being brought into Product Backlog refinement and the Development Team getting caught up in discussing any possible solution are signs of refinement gone wrong.
+Vague items being brought into Product Backlog refinement and the Developers getting caught up in discussing any possible solution are signs of refinement gone wrong.
 Such discussion are consuming the energy of everyone in the meeting, including those involved in the discussion.
 When facing this teams often set a 10 minute time box to discuss a Product Backlog item.
 If after 10 minutes there is still no direction of a solution, the discussion is stopped and the Scrum Team decides what to do next.
-For example, it might be that the Product Owner needs to verify with his stakeholders some assumptions or that the Development Team needs to do some homework on the possible solutions.
+For example, it might be that the Product Owner needs to verify with his stakeholders some assumptions or that the Developers need to do some homework on the possible solutions.

 Sometimes it might be useful to involve stakeholder in product backlog refinement.
-When stakeholders and the Development Team are in direct contact with each other, it prevents both sides from making estimates based on assumptions.
-Like Al Sapienza said in the Steven Seagal movie ‘Under Siege 2’:
+When stakeholders and the Developers are in direct contact with each other, it prevents both sides from making estimates based on assumptions.

 Spikes finds their origin in Extreme Programming and are described as ‘A story or task aimed at answering a question or gathering information, rather than at producing shippable product’.

-So during Product Backlog refinement a Development Team can decide to create a spike.
+So during Product Backlog refinement the Developers can decide to create a spike.
 This spike will be added to the Sprint Backlog of the current Sprint.
 Preferably will bring back a result before the next meeting so the item can be brought a step closer to being ready.

 Two characteristics of a spike: